 Based on the candidate distributions selected for modeling, we employ Maximum Likelihood Estimation (MLE) to obtain parameter estimates.
-With the number of sessions available for the measurements, we assume that the parameter estimations obtained are accurate enough to consider the associated distribution fully specified, given that the confidence intervals for the estimated parameters are within acceptable boundaries.
+Given the large number of sessions available for the measurements, we assume that the obtained parameter estimations are accurate enough to consider the associated distribution fully specified, provided that the confidence intervals for the estimated parameters are within acceptable boundaries.